 The best thing you can do to meet your goals is to stay consistent.
 Write your runs into your calendar and keep them like you would a business meeting.
 They are important!
 Taking the time to write down what you’re going to do does make people more likely to achieve their goals.

 Getting better at running is about doing it on a regular basis.
-This is why training plans are good because they lay out exactly what to do and when.
+This is why training plans are good.
+They lay out exactly what to do and when.

 If you don’t have a training plan now, take the time to come up with one.
-It will save you from doing it on the fly and being more likely to skip.
+Easier yet, find one.
+Garmin, Stava, MapMyRun, and other services all offer basic training plans for athletes of all levels.
+There’s a wide range of books on training out there as well.
+A plan will save you from doing it on the fly and being more likely to skip.

 Focus on the Process, Not the Goal